decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### Hashing to scalars

 This operation describes how to hash an arbitrary octet string to `n` scalar values in the multiplicative group of integers mod r (i.e., values in the range [1, r-1]).
-This procedure acts as a helper function, and it is used internally in various places within the operations described in the spec.
+This procedure acts as a helper function, used internally in various places within the operations described in the spec.
 To map a message to a scalar that would be passed as input to the [Sign](#sign), [Verify](#verify), [ProofGen](#proofgen) and [ProofVerify](#proofgen) functions, one must use [MapMessageToScalarAsHash](#mapmessagetoscalar) instead.

-This document defines two different hash_to_scalar operations
+This document defines two different operations for hashing inputs into scalar values.
+The first one, making use of a more modern extendable output function, and the second one, making use of the more established fixed-output hash functions.
+More specifically, the operations defined are the following.

-1. `hash_to_scalar_xof`, is the more performant option which makes use of an extendable output function, making it ideal for use with functions like SHAKE256 or SHAKE128.
+1. `hash_to_scalar_xof`, is the more performant option, which makes use of an extendable output function, like SHAKE-256 or SHAKE-128.
 2. `hash_to_scalar_xmd`, is less performant in comparison, requires a fixed length output function like SHA2 or SHA3.

 #### hash_to_scalar_xof

-The `hash_to_scalar_xof` function takes as an input the message to be hashed and a non-negative integer inticating the number of non-zero scalars to be returned.
+The `hash_to_scalar_xof` function takes as an input the message to be hashed and a non-negative integer indicating the number of non-zero scalars to be returned.
+The operation can be implemented using an extendable output function (xof), like one from the SHAKE family of functions [@!SHA3].
+The xof function MUST provide at least `k` bits of collision resistance (where `k` the security level of the ciphersuite) and be indifferentiable from a random oracle under reasonable assumption.

 ```
 result = hash_to_scalar_xof(msg_octets, n)